 Penji is all about promoting diversity.
 And that is why we love working on beauty ads that send such powerful messages.
 If you are a company or someone with the same mission, here’s how we can help you with your ads, logos, flyers, and more.

 After signing up with Penji, you will be given access to our user-friendly platform.
 Find the ‘Create New Project’ from the dashboard and type all your design requirements.
 A great tip is to be as detailed as possible with your directions.
 Your instructions should be clear for the designer.

 If there are points to clarify, you can send messages using the platform as well.
 There is no need to access your email separately, and this eliminates confusion and delays.

 You will receive the initial draft within 24 – 48 hours, and during that time, you can work on your other obligations.
 Thus, increasing your efficiency.

 Upon receiving the draft, you can write your feedback directly on the image.
 This is easier for your designer to work on revisions because they know what exactly to change or improve.

-Don’t miss this chance to have the best graphic designs for your beauty ads by signing up with one of Penji’s packages.
+Don’t miss this chance to have the best graphic designs for your beauty advertisements by signing up with Penji.
+Grab this 15 percent discount now!